 This textured black beetle is strange in appearance, as it looks hairy.
 Most commonly reported in the eastern United States, it is a solanaceous feeder, preferring eggplants.

 The potato flea beetle is a very tiny beetle, shiny black in coloration.
 Potato flea beetles prefer Solanaceae plants such as potatoes and tomatoes, and are generally found east of the Rocky Mountains in the United States.

 Tobacco flea beetles are brown with a large, darker spot on either side of their bodies.
 These are also solanaceous feeders, and have a wide ranged diet.
 They are common in warmer regions in the United States.

 Epitrix tuberis, ‘Tuber flea beetle’

-A major problem in the Pacific Northwest, the tuber flea beetle tends to prefer Solanaceae plants, but is drawn mostly to the tuberous roots.
+A major problem in the Pacific Northwest, the tuber flea beetle tends feeds on Solanaceae plants, but is drawn mostly to the tuberous roots.
 They are a dingy, almost matte black color.

 Epitrix subcrinita, ‘Western potato flea beetle’

 This brown flea beetle is common throughout the western United States.
 It, like other epitrix species beetles, prefers the Solanaceae plants as its food.